lzhang9011/SchedulerSimulation/README.md

 Scheduler.java: Coordinates simulation workflow and task loading.
 TaskMilestone.java: Records and exports per-task milestone data.
 JobSchedulerDemo.java: Entry point for running batch simulations.

+## How It Works

+### Task Loading
+- Tasks are read from a CSV trace (`cluster_log.csv`)
+- Arrival times are scaled by a factor to simulate different system loads
+- Each task includes CPU demand, duration, and calculated data load
+- Tasks are initially added to the local datacenter's event queue

+### Simulation Loop (per tick)
+1. Check for task arrivals at the current time
+2. Start executing task if there is enough resources(CPU) at this time tick
+3. Increment wait time for tasks in the waiting queue
+4. Transfer tasks to remote datacenter if they exceed max wait time
+5. Track transfer progress using bandwidth divided per active task
+6. Start execution on the remote side once transfer completes
+7. Record task completions and update system status

+### Post-Processing
+- Task milestone data is saved to a CSV file for offline analysis